Str1k3rFl0/SFML-Basic-Pong/README.md

 # SFML-Basic-Pong

-Basic Pong game created with SFML what it contains: 2 players and a ball in the shape of a circle.
+Basic Pong game created with SFML and C++ what it contains: 2 players and a ball in the shape of a circle.
 I made a ball that collides between the walls and the bats.
 Whoever reaches the score of 3 first wins.
 Sometimes there are still problems with the collision between the bat and the ball.